|

 The Lease Clauses That Quietly Cost You Money

-What your landlord is not required to tell you extends beyond verbal disclosure into the lease document itself.
+What landlords are not required to disclose extends beyond verbal disclosures into the lease document itself.
 Disclosure law covers what landlords say before you sign.
 The lease itself is a separate problem.
 Leases are written by landlords or their attorneys to serve the landlord’s interests.
 Most tenants sign them without reading past the rent amount and move-in date.
 What they miss often costs them for the entire length of the tenancy.

-Auto-renewal clauses are one of the most commonly missed.
+Auto-renewal clauses are among the most commonly missed.
 Many leases automatically renew for another full term, sometimes another twelve months, if the tenant does not provide written notice to vacate within a specific window, often sixty to ninety days before the end of the lease.
 Miss that window by a day and you can be legally bound to another full year.
 The clause is in the lease.
 It is legal.
-And most tenants never see it until they are trying to move out.
+And most tenants encounter it only when they are trying to move out.

 Early termination fees can be structured in ways most tenants do not anticipate.
-Some leases require the tenant to pay rent for every remaining month on the lease after vacating, not just a flat penalty fee, meaning that leaving a twelve-month lease at month four can cost you eight months of rent.
-Landlord advocacy sites teach this clause as standard practice.
-Tenant advocacy organizations across the country identify it as one of the most costly lease surprises renters encounter.
+Some leases require the tenant to pay rent for every remaining month on the lease after vacating, not just a flat penalty fee, meaning that leaving a twelve-month lease at month four can cost eight months of rent.
+Tenant advocacy organizations across the country identify this as one of the most costly lease surprises renters encounter.

-Utility billing through a system called RUBS, which stands for Ratio Utility Billing System, is a method corporate landlords in particular use to divide a building’s total utility costs among all tenants rather than metering each unit individually.
-If your building uses RUBS, your utility bill is not based on what you actually use.
-It is based on a formula, sometimes involving square footage, sometimes occupancy, sometimes a combination the landlord chooses.
 The DC Attorney General’s office issued a formal consumer alert specifically warning tenants that RUBS bills are not based on actual usage, that the formula can vary from property to property, and that there is no law in most jurisdictions dictating what formula must be used.
-Tenants told they would pay around $50 a month for utilities under RUBS have later received bills of $200 or more.
-None of this required any deception.
-It was in the lease addendum.
+Tenants told to expect around $50 a month in utilities have received bills of $200 or more.
+None of that requires any deception.
+It is in the lease addendum.
 In small print.
 That they signed.

 Hold-harmless clauses attempt to waive your right to sue the landlord for negligence.
-The Shelterforce investigation into residential leases found clauses like one in a Georgia lease stating the tenant “agrees to hold the Landlord harmless from any claims or damages unless caused solely by the Landlord’s negligence.”
-The word “solely” does the damage.
-Proving that a harm was caused solely by the landlord’s negligence, with no contributing factor anywhere, is a high bar in a legal proceeding.
-These clauses may not be fully enforceable in every state, but tenants read them and believe they cannot sue.
-That is often the point.
+One Georgia lease reviewed by housing researchers contained a clause stating the tenant agreed to hold the landlord harmless from any claims or damages unless caused solely by the landlord’s negligence.
+The word “solely” raises the legal bar significantly.
+These clauses may not be fully enforceable in every state, but tenants read them and believe they cannot pursue a claim.
+If you see this language in a lease, ask an attorney or your local tenant advocacy organization what it means where you live before you sign.

 The Security Deposit Trap Nobody Explains